 Opioids are potent drugs used primarily to manage pain.
 Some examples include oxycodone (OxyContin), hydrocodone (Vicodin), codeine, and morphine.
 However, due to their strength, many individuals can develop a dependency on prescription opioids.
 When this occurs, professional medical attention is necessary to overcome addiction and heal.
 Given the strength of opioids, it’s very unlikely anyone can heal from the disease of addiction on their own.
 Fortunately, opioid use disorder is treatable.
 One of the most effective ways to address opioid use disorder or addiction is through a medication-assisted treatment or MAT program.
-One such MAT offered at Sunlight Medical Services is a Sublocade treatment program.
+One such MAT offered at Sunlight Medical Services in Glendale, AZ, is a Sublocade treatment program.

 What is Sublocade?